 But if the little white guy is relaxed, smiles, maybe compliments you on your guy, you’ll feel warm and fuzzy towards him.

 When American journalists go out and cover wars in third world countries, we’re all the little white guy in the elevator.
 Including those of us who are big and black and covered with tattoos.
 We can’t help it.
-We’ve got money, and little notepads, and they’ve got resentment and lots of guns.
+We’ve got money and little notepads, and they’ve got resentment and lots of guns with conversions.

 It can be hard to like mass-murderers.
 And it can be hard to like bureaucrats.